+Two hours lecture, three hours laboratory.
 Introduction to color transparencies, including exposure and development of color slides, types of films; contrast control and color balance; projection of color slides as a series and as multi-image presentations; making color enlargements from transparencies; aesthetic and technical evolution of the color image from autochromes to the present, including digital and computer-altered imagery.
 PHOT 55 SPECIAL PROJECTS IN PHOTOGRAPHY 2 Units Prerequisite: PHOT 2 or 65B.

 One hour lecture, three hours laboratory.
-May be taken six times for credit.

 Specific topics in creative, technical or applied photography must be determined in consultation with instructor.
 A limited area is explored in depth.

-PHOT 57 PHOTOGRAPHIC PORTFOLIO 3 Units
+PHOT 57 PHOTOGRAPHIC PORTFOLIO

-Prerequisite: PHOT 1, 2, 50, 59 or PHOT 5, 65A, 65B, 65C, inclusive, or instructor's permission.
+Prerequisite: PHOT 1, 2, 50, 59 or PHOT 5, 65A, 65B, 65C, or instructor's permission.

-One hours lecture, three hours laboratory.

 May be taken three times for credit.